-Hair cortisol is an emerging biomarker that may be an effective method for measuring HPA activity, as it may provide a longer retrospective calendar (e.g., 3- to 6-months) of chronic stress compared with measures of cortisol from other sources.
-From a practical standpoint, the sampling and storage of hair cortisol may be less cumbersome than the current procedures required from cortisol collected from saliva, blood, or urine.
-Hair cortisol may provide an effective marker for such stress related disorders and be an important tool for determining risk of later developmental problems among infants.
-Our study uses a longitudinal prospective design that follows mother-infant dyads at 9 months (T1) and 12 months (T2) postpartum.
-By using the up-to-date hair cortisol sampling and assay procedures, we expect that the hair sampled from mothers and infants at these time points will provide retrospective cortisol data from the previous 3 months (T1: 6-9 months, T2: 9-12 months).
-Reported chronic stress, depression and anxiety symptoms, and trauma exposure will also be collected from the mother through interviews and questionnaires.
+Hair cortisol is an emerging biomarker that may be an effective method for measuring HPA activity.
+We collect hair samples from mothers and infants to look at this hormone.
+The amount of hair (roughly 50 strands) is less than one loses in a typical day and the cortisol collected via the hair should give us a picture of 3-6 months.
+Hair cortisol may provide an effective marker for stress related disorders and be an important tool for determining risk of later developmental problems among infants.
+Our study follows mothers and infants from 9-12 months postpartum.
+By using the up-to-date hair cortisol sampling and assay procedures, we expect that the hair sampled from mothers and infants at these time points will provide retrospective cortisol data from the previous 3 months.
+We also have mothers fill out questionnaires that tell us about any chronic stress, depression and anxiety symptoms, and trauma exposure they may have experienced in that time frame.

-This project has the potential to establish a useful and efficient biomarker for chronic stress while propelling our understanding of the mechanisms (factors and moderators) that underlie chronic stress and adverse outcomes in mothers and infants.
+This project has the potential to establish a useful and efficient biomarker for chronic stress in mothers and infants.

-This study is under the direction of Dr. Cindy Liu, Ph.D., one of the Assistant Research Professors in our lab.
+This study is under the direction of Cindy Liu, PhD, one of the assistant research professors in our lab.